FAIR-Chem/fairchem/_sources/core/install.md

    ```

 ## PyPi - flexible
-1. Install `pytorch` by selecting your installer, OS and CPU or CUDA version follow the official
+1. Install `pytorch` by selecting your installer, OS and CPU or CUDA version following the official
 [Pytorch docs](https://pytorch.org/get-started/locally/)

 2. Install `torch_geometric` and the `torch_scatter`, `torch_sparse`, and `torch_cluster` optional dependencies